Welcome to New Students

 Please ensure you make regular checks for updates to your induction timetable.

-- Choose a module completely unconnected with CS that you are interested in.
+- choose a module completely unconnected with Computer Science that you are interested in;

 You should have received the following information prior to your arrival: